* Fresh conflict in Syria supports prices

 CHENNAI, India, May 21 (Reuters) - Brent crude futures steadied near a two-week high on Tuesday, holding around $105 per barrel as rising Middle East tensions offset concerns about moderating demand growth to keep prices in a tight range.

-Reports that Lebanese Hezbollah guerrillas were involved in fierce fighting for Syria's embattled president prompted alarm the civil war might spread to neighbouring oil producers, while a weakening dollar added to support.
+Reports that Lebanese Hezbollah guerillas were involved in fierce fighting for Syria's embattled president prompted alarm the civil war may spread to neighbouring oil producers, while a weakening dollar added to support.

 Bearing down on prices are concerns that data this week may show sluggish growth in major consuming economies, adding to high inventory levels and expectations of increased supply.